HannahMcGill/Command-Line-for-Librarians/README.md

 🚀 How to Get Started

-1️⃣ Download a project file from the [downloads folder](downloads/).
+1️⃣ Go to the downloads folder and locate the ZIP file for the project you want.
-   (Look for the macOS or Windows version you need.)
+   (Choose the macOS or Windows version that matches your system.)

+2️⃣ Download the ZIP file:
+   - **Right‑click (or Control‑click)** the ZIP file and choose **“Save Link As…”**, **or**
+   - Left‑click the file and then click the **Download** button on the right.

-2️⃣ Move the downloaded **zipped folder** to your Desktop.
+3️⃣ Move the downloaded ZIP file to your Desktop.

-3️⃣ Unzip the folder.
+4️⃣ Double‑click the ZIP file to unzip it.

-4️⃣ Open the folder using the traditional point and click method.
+5️⃣ Open the unzipped project folder and **start with the README** inside.

-5️⃣ **Start with the README** in the project folder and follow the instructions step by step.
+   Follow the instructions step by step for self‑guided practice.

 ---